• Home

 How to get to Magnetic Island

 First things first.
 You’re going to need to take the Sealink ferry over to Magnetic Island.
-Now, I see people all the time accidentally showing up with tickets for Magnetic Island Ferries, which is not the passenger ferry but the barge for vehicles.
-People can walk on, it just takes double the time and is located across the water from Sealink.
-To get there from Sealink you need to take a taxi or go for a long walk.
+Now, I see people all the time accidentally showing up with tickets for Magnetic Island Ferries, which is not the passenger ferry but the vehicle barge.
+People can walk on; it just takes twice as long and is across the water from Sealink.
+To get there from Sealink, you need to take a taxi or go for a long walk.

 Topless car by the beach on Magnetic Island.